NBS is a growing network of more than 5000 researchers and managers committed to advancing sustainable business.

 Sylvia is part of the NBS innovation research team that explores and analyzes innovation processes at Canadian organizations.
 The aim of this project is to establish innovation processes for sustainability and for shared value creation.

-Chelsea coordinates the activities of NBS’s Anglophone office in London, Canada.
-She works closely with Executive Director, Tima Bansal, and NBS team members to ensure all staff have resources needed to make their own projects a success.
-Because she is familiar with most aspects of NBS operations, Chelsea is also well-positioned to help team members find meaningful collaboration opportunities both internally and externally.
+Chelsea managers the activities of NBS’s Anglophone office in London, Canada.
+She works closely with Executive Director, Tima Bansal, and NBS team members to ensure all staff have the information and resources needed to make their own projects a success.

 Pam Laughland, Director of Strategic Partnerships

 Pam oversees engagement with NBS's public and private sector partners.
 She helps organizations ‘find their fit’, be it as a partner in an existing project or as a collaborator in a new venture.
 Pam knows the Network’s body of work and competencies, and has presented to audiences around the world about what we do and what we’ve learned.

 Carole manages the daily activities of NBS’s Montreal Office.
 She develops and oversees French language knowledge, and develops dissemination strategies for managers and researchers.
 Working closely with the Director of the Montreal office, Marie-France Turcotte, she carries out the strategic goals and oversees a dynamic team of professionals and students.